jw120/toy-rxjs/README.md

 # Toy RxJs library

-Starting to use Angular 2, I began to make heavy use of Observables from the RxJs library.
-In order to better understand the `magic' within the library, I started to write my own toy version.
+Starting to use Angular 2, I began to make heavy use of Observables from the RxJs library (v5).
+In order to better understand the `magic' within the library, I started to write my own toy version to explore the API.

-Major simplifications:
-* No scheduler.
-All observable are either created by...

-Note - no schedulers used for timer and fromPromise
+This now implements most of the RxJS API, with the major Simplification that there is no real scheduler.
+All observables run as JavaScript functions (as if passed to Observer.create).
+A value of `Scheduler.async` can be used to make creation methods (like `Obserable.of`) produce an asynchronous Observable by using the node `setInterval` function, but there is no functional `Scheduler` class.
+This also means we do not have the nice marble testing from `RxJs`.

+For all of our tests we compare the result from our toy implementation with the expected result and with the result from running with the full Rxjs library.

 ## TODO

-* Next - tests for iterators
+* Next - finish tests
 * Todo - finish basic creation set - around fromIterable.
 Simpligy tests.
 Refactor test files.
 * async-helper-spec.ts looks promising.
 Is there sugar for the done-handling?
 Add this type of async to our creators? can we use logging version that captures [time, message] pairs?